-We performed test of details procedures on the contractual agreements on both volume and prices.
-We performed detailed procedures to determine the correctness of adjustments by substantiating the balances by agreeing the amounts to supporting documentation.
+We performed test of detail procedures by verifying prices and volumes, based on contractual agreements and volume registrations received from foreign postal operators respectively.
+We performed detailed procedures to determine the correctness of manual adjustments by substantiating the amounts to supporting documentation.

 We also assessed the appropriateness of the Company’s accounting policies in relation to revenue related accruals and the adequacy of the Company’s related disclosures as included in note 3.1.4 of the consolidated primary statements.

 We note that the Company’s revenue recognition accounting policies were appropriately applied.

 Furthermore, we consider that management‘s assumptions related to the terminal due positions are within the acceptable range and the positions as per 31 December 2021 are management’s best estimate.